Nick-Sigua/Election_Analytics_Sigua/Third_Blog_Polls.md

 The prediction interval associated with my 2020 incumbent-party prediction ranges from a lower bound of 40.27% to an upper bound of 53.7%, while the prediction interval for my 2020 non-incumbent party prediction ranges from 40.65% to 58.36%.
 This indicates there is still some notable uncertainity associated with my predictions, although far less than when my model was based soley on second-quarter GDP last week.

+**Final Takeaways**

+Overall, our analysis has demonstrated a significant relationship between average poll support and popular vote share.
+After comparing various models, I found that the model reliant on a candidate’s average poll support had the greatest predictive ability relative to the 2016 election; I then used it to predict the 2020 election.
+Given the linear regression model for average poll support was more predictive than the model incorporating aggregate poll support weighted for higher quality polls and second-quarter GDP, it seems that poll quality is not a major factor in the predictive ability of polls; this is likely a function of poll biases canceling out in large samples of polls.
+Future models should consider applying different weights to polls and 2nd quarter GDP or even incorporating new variables altogether.